Stay connected

 These items, in addition to high-visibility apparel, are critical for employees or drivers attending to a vehicle on the roadside.
 Make sure your emergency roadside kits contain these items.

 If driving conditions are bad or if your workers are spending a great deal of time in rural or remote areas, they will be glad they have food, water, and a change of clothes.
-There are a myriad of situations that could cause a driver to be stranded.
+There are myriad situations that could cause a driver to be stranded.
 Taking every precaution is just good business sense for you and your employees.

 Adding these items to your work trucks may just help to protect your bottom line while keeping your employees safe and operational in the field.